Management and Monitoring of Parasitic and Infectious Emergencies (GS-EPI)

 Program

-• In-depth analysis of risks and monitoring
+• Advanced risk analysis and monitoring

 • Specialization in one of the key areas of eco-epidemiology (see below)